lemonsoda174/MMAP/README.md

   by Bryan He, Ludvig Bergenstråhle, Linnea Stenbeck, Abubakar Abid, Alma Andersson, Åke Borg, Jonas Maaskola, Joakim Lundeberg & James Zou.
   <i>Nature Biomedical Engineering</i> (2020).

-Since the code provided in their GitHub has been deprecated, we referred to the re-implemented versions from authors of HisToGene and Hist2ST to reproduce our own re-implemented version of ST-Net
+Since the code provided in their GitHub has been deprecated, we referred to the re-implemented versions from authors of HisToGene to reproduce our own re-implemented version of ST-Net

 [**HisToGene**](https://github.com/maxpmx/HisToGene)
 > [**Leveraging information in spatial transcriptomics to predict super-resolution gene expression from histology images in tumors**](https://doi.org/10.1101/2021.11.28.470212)